sijingzhangzsj0604/docs/apisix_versioned_docs/version-3.1.0/background-information/key-concepts/routes.md

 </div>

 <br /><br />

-In APISIX, a route has two required parameters:
-* an URI (or a list of URIs), and;
-* an upstream target

 Routes are often configured with plugins as well.
 For example, [configuring the rate-limit plugin in a route](../../getting-started/rate-limiting.md) will enable rate-limiting effects.